0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 What we'll do instead is declare it 1 by 1 !
 You could do some fancy syntax to only generate the CSRs you need but it would be tidious to read, maintain, and really... who cares about them nerdy ways ? let's focus on doing something that **works**.

-And before moving on to the HDL, some final details on the behavior of the module :
+And before moving on to the HDL, some final details on the behavior (which are not Risc-V standards but it will do the trick for now) of the module :

 - It outputs control signals / flags (like `flush_cache_flag`) that will go **into** the cache to tell it when to flush.
-- If the address asked is not attributed, then we read 0x0000_0000
+- If the address asked is not attributed, then we just read 0x0000_0000 and do not alter any CSR state.
-- If the `f3` is not specified (000 or 100) then we write 0x0000_0000 to the CSR
+- If the `f3` is not specified (000 or 100) then we write 0x0000_0000 to the addressed CSR
 - `flush_cache` should be immedialty set back to 0 once the **flag** is asserted.
   - This is because we set the flag for 1 cycle, the cache will see and will transition STATE to write back "instantly", so we can automatically set back to 0, assuming that the cache will execute the order.